 - In saliva, Percocet can be detected between 1-4 days after last use

 From hydrocodone to morphine, codeine to oxycodone, opioids are highly addictive drugs that can lead to severe addiction by the user.
-And these opioids are creating addicts in the United States.
-In 2013, nearly two million Americans had gotten hooked on prescription opioids, and were either dependent on them or abusing them.
+In 2012, 2.1 million Americans had experienced substance use disorders from prescription opioids, and were either dependent on them or abusing them.

-The drug is potent, and doctors can prescribe it legally in doses of 2.5 mg oxycodone or even upwards of 10mg of oxycodone, depending on the severity of the pain.
+Percocet is potent, and doctors can prescribe it legally in doses of 2.5 mg to 10mg of oxycodone, depending on the severity of the pain.
 Percocet is classified as a Schedule II drug by the Drug Enforcement Administration, which means that it has a high potential for abuse and can be detected in most standard drug tests.

 Percocet can be found in users via a variety of ways, including blood, urine, and saliva tests.
 The tests seek out the opioid component—oxycodone—not the acetaminophen.

-In urine tests, Percocet can be found as soon as a few hours after ingesting, or as long as two days afterward.
-Urine samples work best between 3-20 hours to determine Percocet use by a person.
-Urine sample tests are more popular for testing for the drug, due to the convenience factor by the user and by the better scientific results that urine samples provide.
+In urine tests, Percocet can be found as soon as a few hours after ingesting, or as long as four days afterward.
+Urine samples work best between 3-20 hours after a dose is taken to determine Percocet use by a person.
+Urine sample tests are common for testing for the drug, due to the convenience factor by the user and by the accurate test results that urine samples provide.

 In blood tests, Percocet use is found somewhat sooner, as the drug enters the bloodstream quickly.
 Samples can be found as quickly as 15 minutes after the user ingests Percocet.
 But blood samples are not as reliable as time goes on, and urine samples are often used after 24 hours.
 Blood samples are most often used if a person is unconscious, and are unable to provide a urine sample.